Forty Guns: Plot

 In the 1880s, Griff Bonnell, and his brothers, Wes and Chico, arrive in the town of Tombstone in Cochise County, Arizona.
 Griff is a reformed gunslinger, now working for the Attorney General's office, looking to arrest Howard Swain for mail robbery.

 Swain is one of landowner Jessica Drummond's forty hired guns.
 She runs the territory with an iron fist, allowing the town to be terrorized and trashed by her brother, Brockie Drummond, and his boys.
-Brockie is an arrogant drunk and bully, but he goes too far by shooting vision-impaired town Marshal Chisolm in the leg.
+Brockie is an arrogant drunk and bully, but he goes too far by fatally wounding vision-impaired town Marshal Chisolm.
 Brockie and his drunken friends then start trashing the town.

 Griff intervenes and pistol-whips Brockie with a single blow while Wes covers him with a rifle from the gunsmith shop.
 Trying to avoid unnecessary killing, Griff makes it a point not to crack Brockie's skull.
 Jessica delivered Brockie when their mother gave birth for the last time.

-Wes falls in love with Louvenie Spanger, the daughter of the town gunsmith, so he decides to settle down and become the town's marshal.
+Wes falls in love with Louvenia Spanger, the daughter of the town gunsmith, so he decides to settle down and become the town's marshal.
 Griff becomes romantically involved with Jessica after she is dragged by a horse during a tornado.

 Two of Jessica's forty dragoons, Logan and Savage, attempt to ambush Griff in an alley.
 He is saved by youngest brother Chico, who was supposed to be leaving for California for a new life on a farm.
 Chico's shot kills Savage, after which Jessica's brother and hired guns try to turn the town against the Bonnell brothers.

 On his wedding day, Wes is gunned down by Brockie, who misses Griff when he leans forward to kiss the bride.
 Brockie is jailed for the murder.
 Jessica spends every dime she has and pulls every string she can to save him, but he is sentenced to hang.

 While she accepts his fate, he tries to escape by using her as a shield, daring Griff to shoot, and is shocked when Griff does so.
 Griff's expertly-placed bullet merely wounds Jessica, and the cowardly Brockie then becomes the first man Griff has had to kill in ten years.

 Chico remains behind to take the marshal's job.
 Griff departs for California, certain that Jessica hates him for killing her brother, but she runs after his buckboard calling his name.
 They ride off together.